miamtech/mealz-documentation/web_versioned_docs/version-8.3/customization/affiliated-websites.md

   }

   forceStoreCallback(storeId) => {
-    // Force the store to the store with the ID passed in param
+    // Override the store to the store with the ID passed in param
     // Then
     // if (mealzCanSafelyAddProductsToCart) {
       return true